b-tudor/LLM-Assisted-Scoping-Review-Pipeline/OpenAI-API/README.md

 **NOTE**:    This is intended for a Linux/MacOS Bash shell, please adjust accordingly.

-**WARNING**: Do not use this script if you are not on a trusted computer,
+**WARNING**: Do not use the `export-key.sh` script if you are not on a secure, trusted computer,
          where you can't, say, leave your secret API key sitting unencrypted in a random text file.